 - Sierra Nevada in Spain (~2300m / 7500 ft)

 It’s worth noting that these places are clustered either side of the 2000m / 6500 ft elevation mark.
 This puts them in and around the ‘moderate’ altitude zone and this is probably because athletes have learned that this kind of elevation seems to provide adequate stimulus for the body, without significantly risking high altitude sickness or reducing performance levels to a degree that makes meaningful training impossible.

 For context, whilst there aren't any universally recognised definitions to fall back on, ‘low altitude’ is generally said to begin in the 1000-1500m (3300-4900 ft) range (the height at which elevation ‘starts to affect humans’, according to Wikipedia at least).

 ‘Moderate altitude’ then kicks in above ~1800m (5900 ft).
 It's up at somewhere between 2400-3000m (7900-9800 ft) that we find ourselves in ‘High Altitude’ territory, which is when the risk of AMS (Acute Mountain Sickness) starts to become more significant.

 Beyond 'high', so somewhere north of ~3000m (9800 ft), we get to ‘Very High Altitude’ with the cheerily named ‘Death Zone’ starting at 8000m (26,000 ft).

 How to hydrate at altitude

-The main challenge faced by the body at altitude is a decrease in the amount of available oxygen in the air, but there are other secondary issues.
+The main challenge faced by the body at altitude is the lower pressure in the atmosphere makes it hard for your body to extract oxygen, and there are other secondary challenges.
 A few of these issues impact hydration status and they're worth being aware of if you’re heading off to train or compete ‘up there’.

 The most significant of these 'secondary issues' for athletes travelling to moderate altitude is an increase in 'insensible water losses'.